The Career Pivot: Beat Burnout With A Job That’s Right for You

 5. Raise Your Hand To Recruiters: Finally, our Open Candidates feature is the best way to signal to the 2.8 million recruiters who use LinkedIn every day that you are looking for new opportunities.
 Turn on the Open Candidates feature in the Career Interests section of your dashboard and you’ll be 2x as likely to receive relevant outreach.

-With 20 million jobs available on LinkedIn, find one meant for you. #InItTogether.
+With millions of jobs available on LinkedIn, find one meant for you. #InItTogether.